shubhamchandak94/ProtographLDPC/background-linear.md

 a parity check matrix *<strong>H</strong>* can be divided into an <strong>M</strong> by <strong>M</strong> matrix *<strong>A</strong>* occupying the first <strong>M</strong> columns of <strong>H</strong> and an <strong>M</strong> by <strong>K</strong> matrix *<strong>B</strong>* occupying the remaining <strong>K</strong> columns of *<strong>H</strong>*.

-And all codewords conforming to the code H follow the rule:
+All codewords conforming to the code H follow the rule:
 <strong>*Ac* + *Bs* = 0</strong>

 From here, we derive <strong>*Ac* = *Bs*</strong>.
 Modulo arithmetic is performed thus addition and subtraction are identical in effect.

-Given *<strong>A</strong>* is invertible, the following relationship is given relating parity bits to message bits:
+Given *<strong>A</strong>* is invertible, the following equation relates parity check bits to message bits:
 <strong>*c* = *A<sup>-1</sup>Bs*</strong>

 Both a parity check matrix and generator matrix must be initialized before the encoding/decoding proccesses can occur.
 This libraries provides multiple constructions for different types of parity check matrices, and generator matrices are generated from this matrix.